thanhhangphn/Word-Frequency/README.md

 This project uses different implementations of MapSet (HashMap and Binary Search Tree Map) to determine the frequencies of all the words in a given text document---in a dataset of 2008 Reddit comments.

-The result is a textual presentation of the word frequency analysis in Reddit comments over a period of 8 years, along with analysis of the efficiency of two different data structures.
+The result is a textual presentation of the word frequency analysis of the Reddit comments, along with analysis of the efficiency of two different data structures.

 ## Description